e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 #.
 Check Enable
 #.
 To have the bot announce new tracks in chat, select the template.

+By default, the bot will respond to user commands in the form of Twitch Replies.
+If you would prefer the bot just post a message, uncheck the Replies option.

 You are now ready to set permissions on user interactive commands.

 Setting Permissions